How Many Times Can You Take the SAT? | The Number of Retakes Matters

 How Many SAT Tests Is Too Many?

-Now you must be wondering, “Then how many times should I take the SAT, and is it possible to take it too many times?”
+Now you must be wondering, “Then how frequent should I take the test, and is it possible to take it again and again?”

 There’s no real definitive answer to the first question, as individual experiences and circumstances vary from tester to tester.
 Yet, we believe a reasonable maximum number of attempts is no more than 4 times.

 Any number of attempts beyond 4 can lead to some potential negative consequences for your admissions prospects.
 Let’s look at what those consequences might be and explain why this could be the case in the next section.

 Reasons Not to Over-take the SAT

-There are three main reasons why you shouldn’t take the SAT too many times—more than 4 attempts, according to our recommendation.
+There are three main reasons why you shouldn’t take the exam too many times—more than 4 attempts, according to our recommendation.
 We’ll cover both of those reasons here.

 It Gets Expensive Quickly

 You really must consider the cost of taking the SAT multiple times.
 While it’s a good idea to retest, it can be prohibitively expensive to take it many times.

 In 2018-2019, the cost for each sitting of the SAT was $47.50 ($64.50 if you include the optional essay section).
 But there are other potential costs involved, like phone registration fees, late registration fees, rescheduling fees, and more.